 The renovation focused on reconfiguring the layout, and it was decided the home would work much better with an extended living and kitchen area.
 This meant that the hardworking laundry was moved to a new-built area, so that the area could be extended for an enjoyable scullery area to cater for entertaining large family gatherings.

 “Once we figured out how we could possibly do this, we thought, if we’re going to have renovations done, what else would help our indoor/outdoor flow and lack of storage?
 We decided to have the old doors onto the deck removed and replaced with double-glazed doors that would open out onto the front deck.”

 With an extension of the interior spaces came a need to connect the living area to the existing pool and deck.
 While the changes didn’t sound extensive, it needed to be well considered to complement the existing structure of the home.

-“The ultimate goal of blending the old home with the new was achieved by connecting the colour palette of the joinery and paint choices, and the final result is a renovation which is sympathetic to the existing home,” says Refresh Renovations consultant Wendy Jones.
+“The ultimate goal of blending the old home with the new was achieved by connecting the colour palette of the joinery and paint choices, and the final result is a renovation which is sympathetic to the existing home,” says the Refresh Renovations Consultant.